cosivina/cosivina_python/readme.md

 	sim.run(tMax)

-You can plot components using the `matplotlib` module, which provides functions that are very similar to Matlab, e.g.
+You can plot components using the `matplotlib` package, which provides functions that are very similar to Matlab, e.g.

     import matplotlib.pyplot as plt
     plt.plot(sim.getComponent('field s', 'activation')[0], 'b')